 Currently what makes Fossil Fuels so needed is that they never have downtime and everyone wants power 24/7.
 TERRACOH's CPG™ technology delivers Low-Cost, Emission-Free, Baseload (24/7), Dispatchable Electricity filling that void between Fossil Fuels and Renewables.

 TERRACOH's other benefit is storing vast quantities of CO2 permanently and safetly underground during the production process.
 Creating a Green Win-Win!

 Our technology permanently, safely, and profitably stores vast quantities of CO2 in the earth to harvest geothermal energy, store energy from electric grids and thermal energy from low-carbon above-ground sources, such as solar thermal farms and decarbonized fossil energy power plants.
 Our system is recharged when supply exceeds demand and discharged when demand exceeds supply.
-Our technology minimizes water usage associated with power generation, while generating water by removing it to assure safe underground pressures.
+Our CPG™ technology acts like a belowground battery, ready to turn off and on as needed.

 Turning Wind & Solar into dispatchable, baseload (24/7) renewables.

 No need for precious metals or how to dispose of them later.

 Unlike aboveground battery systems, the Earth Battery® takes up minimal surface area, while also sheltered from adversarial and natural disasters.

 Carbon Capture, and Sequestration (CCS); also referred to as Carbon Capture, and Storage, is a process that captures carbon dioxide (CO2) emissions from sources like coal-fired power plants and either reuses or stores it so it will not enter the atmosphere.
 Carbon dioxide storage in geologic formations includes oil and gas reserviors, unminable coal seams and deep saline reserviors - structures that have stored crude oil, natural gas, brine and carbon dioxide over millions of years.